Antymon/ppo_cpp/README.md

 Why?
 --------
 **Performance**.
 The interesting thing is that PPO_CPP executes 2~3 times faster than corresponding Python implementation when running on the same example environment with the same number of threads.
-Originally, however, PPO_CPP was set up for the sake of DRL/Neuroevolution comparison in an unpublished yet project.
+Originally, however, PPO_CPP was set up for the sake of DRL/Neuroevolution comparison (see citation section below).

 Is it optimized?
 --------